-1) UPV can be used to detect other sub-surface deficiencies
+- UPV can be used to detect other sub-surface deficiencies

-1) The method is affected by presence of rebar, voids, and cracks.
+- The method is affected by presence of rebar, voids, and cracks.

-2) There is no enough results for assessing the reliability of the method in the field.
+- There is no enough results for assessing the reliability of the method in the field.

-5- Combined Methods
+5- Combined NDT Methods

 The improvement of the accuracy of the strength prediction according is achieved by the use of correction factors taking into account the influence of cement type, cement content, petrologic aggregate type, fine aggregate fraction, and aggregate maximum size.
 The accuracy of the combination of rebound hammer and ultrasonic pulse velocity results in improved accuracy in estimating the compressive strength of concrete (Hannachi and Guetteche, 2012)

 Sign up to our Newsletter and receive the latest blog posts from our knowledge centre, and updates on our novel technologies.